sarbudragos/DestinationBucketListWeb/README.md

 -Tomcat is the application server
 -Nginx is the reverse proxy
 -certbot, used to acquire a certificate for the proxy server, for https connection

+The frontend is deployed on Netlify

+The frontend is written with Angular using Typescript.
+Styling was done with Tailwind and CSS.
+Features route protected pages, login using JWT tokens.